uvm-plaid/SensCheck/README.md

 * Add absdist diff somewhere https://github.com/uvm-plaid/pbt-sensitivity/pull/4#issuecomment-1165632399
 * How do we scan a file and then run our template haskell functions
 * Alternatively we can explicity call our genProp function.
 Downside: developer can forget something.
 Also more work for devs.
+* We decided to generate the quickcheck tests and let it fail.
+In the paper we will talk about how you need dependent types to make thsi work nciely.
+* That also means we should make arbitrary instances for SMatrix and SList.

 ## Notes July 7